epfl-ml4ed/answer-forecasting/README.md

 #### *alternative title*: "BERT goes to EPFL: MCQ prediction with a Muppet twist!"

-## Usage guide

-To recreate the results and the data from scratch, the following steps should be followed:
-0. Install relevant dependencies with `pip install -r requirements.txt`.
-1. Place the original data in the `data/original/data` folder
-2. Run the `src/exploration/exploration.ipynb` notebook
-3. Run the `src/feature_engineering/feature_engineering.ipynb` and `src/feature_engineering/feature_engineering_2.ipynb` notebooks
-4. Run the `src/preprocessing.py` file
-5. Run an `autoencoder` notebook (takes several hours)
-6. (OPTIONAL): Run `src/answer_prediction/Answer_prediction_STEP_1` and `STEP_2` to perform domain adaptation and correct-answer finetuning.
-7. Run the `Answer_prediction_STEP_3_Student_MCQs_Training.ipynb` notebook for the student-answer training (takes several hours)

 ## Models
 We present four model architectures to generate embeddings from past interactions (MLP with mastery features, LSTM with QA pairs, LernnaviBERT with QA pairs, Mistral-7B Instruct with QA pairs) and two integration strategies for Student Answer Prediction with interaction embeddings (MCQStudentBertSum and MCQStudentBertCat)